huntnel/tech-playground/README.md

 To run the front end, in a separate terminal (leave the terminal running the backend open) cd into the frontend directory and type npm start.
 This will start the react server on port 3000.
-If you navigate to localhost:3000, you will see the frontende server running with data from the backend.
+If you navigate to localhost:3000, you will see the frontend server running with data from the backend.